edamame-course/2015-tutorials/draft/josh/04-assembling_your_metagenome.md

 Ok, so we've just spent a little while quality checking, quality trimming, normalizing, and (possibly, but probably not) partitioning and it's time to get some results -- we're going to assemble our reads into longer contigs and (hopefully!) entire bacterial and archaeal genomes

 **Disclaimer:** Assembling metagenomes is really difficult and fraught with confounding issues.
 It was only a few years ago that this was first done for a very simple community that [resulted in a paper in Science](http://www.sciencemag.org/content/335/6068/587.abstract)).
-You're entering treacherous territory and there will be a lot of time spent assessing your output each step of the way.
+You're entering treacherous territory and there will be a lot of time spent assessing your output each step of the way, along with a ton of waiting and re-running things!
+Enjoy!

 First, there are many, many options for assembling metagenomic data.
 Most assemblers ([Velvet](http://www.ebi.ac.uk/~zerbino/velvet/), [IDBA](https://code.google.com/p/hku-idba/), [SPAdes](http://bioinf.spbau.ru/spades/)) that work well on genomic data can just as easily be used for metagenomic data, but since they were designed for use on single organisms, they might not be the best choice when you have many (to potentially thousands of) organisms which share genomic signatures.
 It's difficult enough to get a good genome assembly from a pure culture of a single organism -- let alone many organisms not sequenced to the depth you need.